 At the end of each week, we post a "What We’re Watching" blog as we look ahead to the weekend and recap events from the week.
 We encourage you to share it with your friends and family, and have a safe weekend.

-Additionally, heavy snowfall is forecasted for the Northern Plains and Upper Midwest.
-Severe drought conditions are expected to continue for parts of the Central and Southern Great Plains, and the South.
+Severe drought conditions are expected to continue throughout parts of the Southeast, Central and Southern Great Plains, Southwest, and Upper Mississippi Valley.

-With severe weather occurring in parts of the South over the past few days, we encourage you to monitor your area’s local forecast as weather conditions can change.
+We encourage everyone to monitor your area’s local forecast as weather conditions can change.
 Stay up-to-date on your local forecast by visiting weather.gov or mobile.weather.gov on your mobile device.

 National Hurricane Conference

 The 2012 National Hurricane Conference begins next week Monday March 26 in Orlando, Fla.
 The conference serves as a national forum for federal, tribal, state and local officials to come together, exchange ideas and recommend new policies improving emergency management efforts and hurricane preparedness, response, recovery and mitigation in order to save lives and property.